JackStouffer/C-Documentation-Generator/README.md

 designed to be run directly against a project header from a terminal, making it easy to regenerate documentation as part of a build or release pipeline.

-**WARNING** - this tool is vibecoded because it's tooling and I don't really care about the code quality.
+**WARNING** - this tool is 100% LLM generated because it's tooling and I don't really care about the code quality.
 I make no guarantees about the workability of this code to the very broad range of possible C projects.